tenderribs/ca_lab1/report/report.md

 1. **Sequential-8**: Performs contiguous sequential memory access with high spatial locality.
 This scenario lets the D-Cache demonstrate it's ability to exploit sequential access patterns.
 2. **Pointer Chase (custom)**: Traverses a large linked list with pseudo-random memory accesses (using the MINSTD LCG).
 This represents irregular D-Cache access with low spatial locality.
-3. **Strided Access (custom)**: Accesses array elements with a fixed stride, not aligned with the block size.
-This tests the effect of the D-Cache block size when only a small amount of data from a block is used.
+3. **Strided Access (custom)**: Accesses array elements with progressively larger strides (1, 2, 4, 8, 16...), creating a pattern that causes extensive thrashing in smaller D-Caches.
 4. **Stream Reuse (custom)**: Combines streaming accesses with temporal reuse by revisiting previously accessed data.
 This tests replacement policies' ability to distinguish between data that will be reused versus data accessed only once, making it particularly relevant for evaluating LRU versus scan-resistant policies like RRIP.
 5. **Looped Random 1k (custom)**: Repeatedly executes randomly generated instructions within a ~6KB instruction footprint, demonstrating the effect of I-cache size.
 This stresses the I-Cache with a working set that fits in larger I-caches but thrashes smaller ones.
 6. **Primes (Sieve)**: Implements the Sieve of Eratosthenes for finding prime numbers.
 This represents a "real-world" computational workload with a mixed memory access pattern.